Best Cheap Health Insurance in California for 2026

 |

-Why Kaiser Permanente has the best health insurance in California
+Why Kaiser Permanente has the best medical insurance in California

 A Kaiser Permanente Gold plan on Covered California has better benefits than a Silver plan.
 With a Gold plan from Kaiser, the full benefits will begin as soon as the plan starts because there's no deductible.

-Kaiser's health insurance works with Kaiser's medical centers so your coverage and medical care is streamlined and easy to use.
+Plus, plans are closely tied to Kaiser's medical centers so your coverage and medical care are streamlined and easy to use.
 You can even use the same app to manage both your doctor appointments and insurance benefits.

-Policyholders say they're happy with their Kaiser health insurance plans and the medical care they get.
+Policyholders say they're happy overall with their Kaiser health insurance plans and the medical care they get.

 The downside of Kaiser is that you'll have to get your medical care at one of the company's medical centers, unless it's an emergency or you're traveling.